jonnew/Oat/README.md

                                  file, the file will be overwritten instead of a numerical index being added to the file path.
-  -c [ --concise-file ]          If set, indeterminate position data fields will
+  -c [ --concise-file ]          If set, indeterminate position data fields
-                                 be written in spite of being indeterminate for sample parsing ease. e.g pos_xy will be written even when pos_ok = false.
+                                 will not be written e.g. pos_xy will not be be written even when pos_ok = false.
+This means that position objects will be of variable size depending on the validity on whether a position was detected or not, potentially
+                                 complicating file parsing.
   -p [ --position-sources ] arg  The names of the POSITION SOURCES that supply
                                  object positions to be recorded.
   --interactive                  Start recorder with interactive controls